Corporate reconstruction exemption

-The corporate reconstruction exemption from duty in the Duties Act 2000 (the Act) applies to eligible transactions which result from legitimate reconstructions of corporate groups.
+The corporate reconstruction exemption from duty in the Duties Act 2000 (the Act) applies to eligible transactions resulting from legitimate reconstructions of corporate groups.

-A corporate reconstruction arises where a corporate group reorganises its business structure (e.g. transferring assets between corporations that are members of the corporate group).
+A corporate reconstruction arises where a corporate group reorganises its business structure, for example by transferring assets between corporations that are members of the corporate group.

-The corporate reconstruction exemption applies to an eligible transaction that arises as a consequence of a legitimate corporate reconstruction.
+The corporate reconstruction exemption applies to an eligible transaction arising as a consequence of a legitimate corporate reconstruction.

 Under s250A of the Act, an eligible transaction is any of the following that occurs on or after 1 January 2004:

-- A declaration of trust relating to dutiable property the specification of which forms part of the declaration of trust or part of the transaction constituted by the declaration of trust by one member of a corporate group under which the dutiable property is held on trust for another member of the group, or
+- A declaration of trust relating to dutiable property, the specification of which forms part of the declaration of trust or part of the transaction constituted by the declaration of trust by one member of a corporate group under which the dutiable property is held on trust for another member of the group.

 Apply for an exemption